JrSchild/jr-crop/README.md

 Open an issue or create a pull request.
 Please exclude the /dist files from your pull request.

 ## Release History
+* 2015-11-13   v1.1.2   Overwrite the template through options.
+Documentation on defaultOptions.
 * 2015-11-12   v1.1.1   Circle mask should not be shown by default.
 * 2015-11-12   v1.1.0   Add `circle` option to overlay the image with a circle mask.
 * 2015-04-05   v1.0.0   Breaking: jr-crop is now its own module, import it first.
 Support ionic v1.0.0 release candidate.
 Setting options will no longer overwrite the default options.